How Tappahannock got its name

 10. Anderton House,

 an early plantation house on St. Margaret's campus, one of the oldest occupied tracts in Tappahannock.
 Thought to have been built about the same time as the Brockenbrough house, circa 1760, the Anderton House takes its name from the family who owned it in 1947, when it was purchased by St. Margaret's.
-The Virginia Historic Landmarks survey states that the Anderton family added the southern wing in the 1890s, and that St. Margaret's added the balancing wing in 1971 and more recently, in 1988, the school added another wing to house faculty apartments and students accomodation.
+The Virginia Historic Landmarks survey states that the Anderton family added the southern wing in the 1890s, and that St. Margaret's added the balancing wing in 1971 and more recently, in 1988, the school added another wing to house faculty apartments and student accommodations.
 This building is not open to the public.

 11. McCall - Brockenbrough House: